 Withdrawal signs and symptoms with stimulants (such as amphetamines and cocaine), as well as tobacco and cannabis, are often present but may be less apparent.
 However, for most classes of substances, a past history of withdrawal is associated with a more severe clinical course (i.e., an earlier onset of a substance use disorder, higher levels of substance intake, and a greater number of substance-related problems).

 *Note that neither tolerance nor withdrawal is necessary for a diagnosis of a substance use disorder.

-Jerica Rossi is a Marketing Associate of PIMSY EHR.
-For more information about electronic solutions for your practice, check out Behavioral Health Practice Management Software.
+Jerica Rossi is a Marketing & Marketing Associate of PIMSY EHR.
+For more information about electronic solutions for your practice, check out Behavioral Health EHR.